rfigueroa/docs/content/usage/environment.md

 ## Global Usage

 By default global injection affects all containers ran within the pipeline.
-However, if only want some container types to receive the configuration you can limit which types get them by adding the `environment` declaration into the metadata.
+However, if you only want some container types to receive the configuration you can limit which types get them by adding the `environment` declaration into the metadata.

 {{% alert title="Note:" color="primary" %}}
 Valid values for metadata `environment:` YAML tag are `steps`, `services` and `secrets`.